stuarthayhurst/cellular-automata/README.md

   - This is designed to be run locally, or hosted
   - Either way, the project depends on [gl-matrix](https://github.com/toji/gl-matrix) for linear algebra
   - Use `git submodule init` and `git submodule update --remote` to pull the submodule locally
+  - Due to CORS, the project has to be hosted locally at a minimum
+    - Use `cd src; python3 -m http.server` to host it
+    - View the webpage by visiting `http://0.0.0.0:8000/`